Bernard Chaet: Early life

 Chaet was born and raised in the Dorchester neighborhood of Boston, MA.
 He completed a dual program at the Museum of Fine Arts, Boston—studying painting with Karl Zerbe—and Tufts University, graduating with a B.S. in 1949.

 Boston Expressionists

 Chaet is known for his association as a first generation Boston Expressionist.
 Having studied with Zerbe, a father of Boston Expressionism, Chaet's early works certainly adhere to the techniques and philosophy of the school.

 Yale Professorship

-Chaet began teaching in the Yale University Art Department in 1951 and would continue to do so until his retirement in 1990.
+Chaet began teaching in the Yale University Art Department in 1951 and continued to do so until his retirement in 1990.
 He was named the William Leffingwell Professor of Painting in 1979 and served as chairman of the Art Department.

 Publications

 Chaet was a contributing editor to Arts Magazine, where he published the column "Studio Talk" for three years in the late 1950s.
 In 1960 he published the book Artists At Work, which features in depths conversations with artists Pat Adams, Anni Albers, Josef Albers, Al Blaustein, Hyman Bloom, James Brooks, Robert Engman, Esther Geller, Seymour Lipton, Conrad Marca-Relli, Gabor Peterdi, Irwin Rubin, Elbert Weinberg, and others, about their various materials and techniques.